 There are four advertising boards below that regularly rotate with different street art.

-On our last trip to Shoreditch, a girl with a large afro was replaced by a portrait of a gentleman named Mally, who was looking dapper in a bow tie.
+A couple of years ago, there was a girl with a large afro, which was replaced in 2024 with a portrait of a local gentleman named Mally, who was looking dapper in a bow tie.

-Ebor Street has some large, long walls, which makes it perfect for big pieces of Shoreditch Street art.
+Ebor Street has some large, long walls, making it perfect for large pieces of Shoreditch Street art.

-Typography artist Ben Eine’s 45-metre-long multi-coloured mural “I DON’T WANT TO BE LIKE THIS ANYMORE” dominates the other side of the street.
+On the left, typography artist Ben Eine’s 45-metre-long multi-coloured mural “I DON’T WANT TO BE LIKE THIS ANYMORE” is still one of the iconic images of the Shoreditch street art scene.

 Columbian Vane MG’s bright and neon colours come together in a striking image of a girl with a red face.
 ALO has two pieces in his usual liminal style.

-Just before you reach the new Banksy on Brick Lane, you’ll notice we have a detour marked on the map to Grimsby Street.
+Just before you reach the bridge over Brick Lane, you’ll notice we have a detour marked on the map to Grimsby Street.

-Two entwined elephants, painted by American artist Cernesto, are high up on the wall.
-Then there’s an entire wall of images behind which the trains rumble.
+Down here, you’ll find two entwined elephants, painted by American artist Cernesto, high up on the wall.

-Just after the Banksy on Brick Lane, the next detour turns left onto Pedley Street.
+Just after the Banksy on the bridge over Brick Lane, the next detour turns left onto Pedley Street.

 On your right is “High 5”, a collaboration between Jim Vision and Fanakapan painted in 2019.
 Jim contributed the explosion of colours around the woman, Fanakapan added the helium balloon, a trademark of his work.